 California’s flood protection system is facing unprecedented challenges, including increasing floodplain development, rising flood peaks, higher costs that delay fixing problem levee sites, the need for environmental protection and greater state liability for levee breaches.

-In response, there are multi-fold efforts underway to staunch the flow of food risks.
-Through DWR’s FloodSAFE California Initiative local, regional, state, tribal and federal officials have teamed up to create sustainable, integrated flood management and emergency response systems throughout the state.
-Goals include providing 200-year level of protection to all urban areas in the Sacramento-San Joaquin Valley by the end of 2025.
-And in 2006, California voters approved Proposition 1E and Proposition 84, which provided a $4 billion general obligation bond to pay for work including levee repairs in the Delta and Central Valley, improved flood protection for cities and stormwater flood projects.
+In response, there are multifold efforts underway to staunch the flow of flood risks.
+Through DWR’s FloodSAFE California Initiative, local, regional, state, tribal and federal officials have teamed up to create sustainable, integrated flood management and emergency response systems throughout the state.
+Goals include providing 200-year level of protection to all urban areas in the Sacramento Valley and San Joaquin Valley by the end of 2025.
+Through the years, California voters have approved water bonds with flood protection elements, including 2018’s Proposition 68, which, among other things, included $1.3 billion for flood protection improvements.

-In 2012, California legislators passed the comprehensive Central Valley Flood Protection Plan.
-The Flood Plan is a 25-year, $17 billion blueprint that includes the acquisition of as much as 40,000 acres of land to accommodate flood waters as they drain from the Sacramento and San Joaquin River watersheds.
-It is based on “broad management actions to improve the flood management system, policies, and institutions at a system-wide level, while enabling flexibility in addressing changing needs and funding scenarios,” according to DWR.
+In 2017, the Central Valley Flood Protection Board updated the 2012 Central Valley Flood Protection Plan, the 25-year, $17 billion blueprint that includes the acquisition of as much as 40,000 acres of land to accommodate flood waters as they drain from the Sacramento and San Joaquin river watersheds.
+The update outlined ways to reduce the chance of flooding, and damages once flooding occurs, and to improve public safety, preparedness and emergency response.